Jocker666z/ffmes/README.md

 	* Bitrate
 		* vbr 1 to 5
 		* cbr 64kb to 560kb
-		* OR mode "accurate auto adapted bitrate from source", particularly useful for processing very large batches of files
 	* Channels layout 1.0 to 5.1
 	* After encoding, option for remove all source files, if not for remove created files